-When the device is at school on the district network, Internet access is managed with industry standard content filtering tools in as required by the Children's Internet Protection Act (CIPA), that limit access to undesirable content.
-While content filtering software cannot guarantee all undesirable content is blocked, teachers and staff make every effort to monitor online activity during school hours.
-SPPS has implemented new internet filtering software called iBoss, which blocks inappropriate content from SPPS iPads even when they are on non-SPPS networks, such as a home or public WiFi network.
-This limits student access to inappropriate content and social media websites like Facebook, Snapchat or Instagram.
-All traffic to and from an SPPS device is subject to monitoring and logging, but iBoss does not affect other devices on a home or public network.
-Parents should continue to monitor these devices.
+When the device is at school on the district network, internet access is managed with industry standard content filtering tools in as required by the Children's Internet Protection Act (CIPA).
+Content filtering tools cannot guarantee that all undesirable content is blocked.
+Teachers and staff make every effort to monitor online activity during school hours.